7

 • 1

 $\begingroup$ Is this an original puzzle of yours or is it from another source?
 We require attribution for puzzles, we like to be sure its creator gets credit.
-Welcome to PSE. $\endgroup$ Dec 18, 2019 at 13:57
+Welcome to PSE. $\endgroup$ Commented Dec 18, 2019 at 13:57

 • $\begingroup$ @ThomasMarkov I got this as an early Christmas present.
 I don't know where the gifter got the puzzle, but it seems to be original. $\endgroup$